guinslym/sp_ask_admin_dashboard/README.md

 ## Installation
 Clone this repository.
+This project requires python3.
 On your command line, navigate in the location of this local repository, type this:

 		pip install -r requirements.txt